hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/release-notes/index.rst

 * `executeSubmission` now returns the submissionId similarly to `prepareSignAndExecuteTransaction`
 * fixed thrown exception for missing seed when using `TopologyController.createTransactionHash`
+* `prepareSubmission` now has same command input signature as `prepareSignAndExecuteTransaction`

 0.9.0
 -----